github/pets-workshop/content/guided-workshop/README.md

 2. [Create an issue](exercises/2-issues.md) to document a feature request
 3. [Create a codespace](exercises/3-codespaces.md) to start writing code
 4. [Implement testing](exercises/4-testing.md) to supplement continuous integration
-5. [Add a new feature](exercises/5-coding.md) to implement the feature
+5. [Add code with the help of GitHub Copilot](exercises/5-coding.md) to implement the feature
 6. [Use the GitHub flow](exercises/6-github-flow.md) to incorporate changes

 If you wish, you can also close out your DevOps learning journey by deploying to the cloud.
 For purposes of this workshop, Azure is used, however the concepts are applicable to any cloud provider.